Micro-credential

 Required Textbook:

-SONNC 0001 – Health Assessment for Primary Care Fundamentals A blend of asynchronous coursework (approx. 22 hours) and online classes (8 hours).
+SONNC 0001 – Health Assessment for Primary Care Fundamentals A blend of asynchronous, self-directed coursework (approx. 22 hours) and online classes (8 hours).
 The synchronous portion of this course (8 hours) will consist of 4 online sessions lasting 2 hours each.
 These online and interactive classes will deepen your understanding of critical concepts through case presentations, conceptual questions, and group discussions.

 - Synchronous Sessions:

-- Thursday, September 18, 2025: 3:00pm – 5:00pm Pacific
+- Thursday, September 17, 2026: 3:00pm – 5:00pm Pacific

-- Thursday, October 2, 2025: 3:00pm – 5:00pm Pacific
+- Thursday, October 1, 2026: 3:00pm – 5:00pm Pacific

-- Thursday, October 16, 2025: 3:00pm – 5:00pm Pacific
+- Thursday, October 15, 2026: 3:00pm – 5:00pm Pacific

-- Thursday, October 30, 2025: 3:00pm – 5:00pm Pacific
+- Thursday, October 29, 2026: 3:00pm – 5:00pm Pacific

-SONNC 0002 – Health Assessment for Primary Care Preceptorship The clinical preceptorship includes a blend of asynchronous modules (approx.10 hours) and intentional learning practice activities (30 hours).
+SONNC 0002 – Health Assessment for Primary Care Preceptorship The clinical preceptorship includes a blend of asynchronous modules (approx. 10 hours) and intentional learning practice activities (30 hours).

-- Course Duration: November 1 – December 20, 2025
+- Course Duration: October 16 – December 20, 2026

 Delivery Mode: